-With both Halloween and Bonfire night only just round the corner – this is the time of year to think about parties.
+With the summer finally here – this is the time of year to think about parties.
 There’s nothing like a house full of friends and kids, daft costumes, silly games with lovely smells wafting through the air.

 Even though the summer has now long gone, if we are lucky, we can still use and enjoy our outside space.
 If you are going to be ready to use your garden to boost your entertainment capacity you need to do a bit of work on it and invest in the right kit.
 A bit of planning and spending on the right things will drastically increase the usability of your garden and reduce the time taken for you to get it ready for use.

 Think about the area of the garden that has the potential to be used – where will people stand and where will they need to walk to access the house, seating and eating areas?
 These areas should not be surfaced with soil and grass – if the ground is damp it will quickly turn into mud and end up all over your lovely house.
 In addition your guests will not be encouraged to use the garden in case they make a mess of their shoes and clothes.
 If you don’t do something about that surface you will not use your garden for most of the year, so get it sorted.

 Fast & Temporary Flooring